Pediatric Research Newsletter

 A pediatric nephrologist by training with a clinical interest in critical care nephrology in the NICU setting, Dr. Brophy’s basic and clinical research focuses on renal development, with specific interest in acute kidney injury (AKI).
 His longstanding research in the area of AKI has involved multiple national and international consortia, including ppCRRT and ppAKI, as well as translational studies through the REPaIReD trial, a national investigation looking at proteomic AKI biomarkers in neonatal patients.
 Currently in the analysis stage, it will be one of the largest analytics studies completed to date.
 Dr. Brophy is also part of an international collaborative genetics network, which brings together physicians from around the world to coordinate mutational analysis research in selected disorders of the genitourinary tract, including bilateral renal agenesis (formerly Potter syndrome).
 Dr. Brophy is looking to expand this network, and in doing so, work closely with UR Medicine’s Maternal-Fetal Medicine group.
 One of Dr. Brophy’s most recent research findings is the identification of gene mutations in “GREB1L” (in the Vitamin A pathway), responsible for renal agenesis.
 While it is still under investigation, they have developed animal models in fish, frogs, and mice to uncover if levels of Vitamin A may be modulated to improve kidney development.
 If confirmed, recommendations may be made to ensure appropriate amounts of Vitamin A are being consumed prenatally, much like the current recommendations for folate to protect against neural tube defects.
 Working with collaborators across the country, he is continuing to explore this effect.

 Dr. Brophy also has significant interests in telehealth research.
 While in Iowa, he founded the Signal Center for Health Innovation, which utilized digital healthcare solutions, including telemedicine, to improve care across the state.
 Their digital healthcare research spanned from improving provider and patient communication through mobile device technology and videoconferencing, to wearable health technology used to collect sensor data to better understand the spread of hospital acquired infections.
 Their research and innovations resulted in virtual urgent care and hospitalist services, virtual emergency department and NICU consults, a telestroke program, and mobile device technology to track diabetes in pregnancy, to name a few.
-He looks forward to collaborating with individuals at the University of Rochester, including at the medical center and the Clinical and Translational Science Institute, to continue exploring new technologies to improve healthcare delivery in at-risk populations, including access to care, in a cost effective fashion.
+He looks forward to collaborating with individuals at the University of Rochester, including at the medical center and the University of Rochester Clinical & Translational Science Institute, to continue exploring new technologies to improve healthcare delivery in at-risk populations, including access to care, in a cost effective fashion.

 Pediatric Allergist Funded for Two Major Studies on Immune System Development and Food Allergy